 When you collaborate with someone else, you are embarking on an exciting adventure together.
 Collaboration offers the chance to be pushed in new ways, to work in new forms, and to pay attention to another discipline and someone else’s obsessions.
 Working with other people might even lead to a shift in your personal practice and process.
 In this feature, we hear from a handful of poetic collaborators below on their process and their advice on how you can begin to work creatively with a partner.
-Find out more about collaboration and enter our collaborative challenge by 3 January 2021.
+Find out more about collaboration and discover the winners of our collaborative challenge here.

 Steven J Fowler on The Enemies Project, his latest project and collaboration